tefra/xsdata/docs/codegen.rst

 .. hint::

-    The mixed case is joining the words without changing the original upper/lower case, except the first letter which is capitalized.
+    The mixed case is joining the words without changing the original upper/lower case

+    The mixed underscore case is joining the words with an underscore.

     The pascal/camel cases are using python's :func:`str.title` method!